Make sure your health professional is regulated, licensed and accountable

 - The College can apply to the Supreme Court for an order that allows a College investigator and/or a contractor to search the property of the suspected unlicensed practitioner, and seize records, assets and other items for further investigation.

 - The College can apply to the Supreme Court for an injunction to restrain a person from practising medicine, or posing as a College registrant.
-The College has been granted a permanent injunction in the following matters:

 What the College cannot do